spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/7-batch/2-sftp-to-jdbc.md

 2019-06-14 15:01:43.615  INFO 1 --- [pool-2-thread-1] o.s.c.s.a.t.l.d.s.LaunchRequestConsumer  : Polling paused- increasing polling period to 16 seconds.
 ```

-## Avoiding duplicate processing
+## Avoiding Duplicate Processing

-The `sftp` source will not process files that it has already seen.
+The `sftp` source does not process files that it has already seen.
 It uses a [Metadata Store](https://docs.spring.io/spring-integration/docs/current/reference/html/#jdbc-metadata-store) to keep track of files by extracting content from messages at runtime.
-Out of the box, it uses an in-memory Metadata Store, but it is pluggable to a persistent store used for production deployments
+Out of the box, it uses an in-memory metadata store, but it is pluggable to a persistent store that is useful for production deployments.
-Thus, if we re-deploy the stream, or restart the `sftp` source, this state is lost and files will be reprocessed.
+Thus, if we re-deploy the stream or restart the `sftp` source, this state is lost and files are reprocessed.

 Thanks to the magic of Spring, we can auto-configure one of the available persistent Metadata Stores to prevent duplicate processing.

-In this example, we will [auto configure the JDBC Metadata Store](https://github.com/spring-cloud-stream-app-starters/core/tree/master/common/stream-apps-metadata-store-common#jdbc) since we are already using a JDBC database.
+In this example, we [auto configure the JDBC metadata store](https://github.com/spring-cloud-stream-app-starters/core/tree/master/common/stream-apps-metadata-store-common#jdbc), since we are already using a JDBC database.

-### Configure and Build the SFTP source
+### Configure and Build the SFTP Source

-For this we add some JDBC dependencies to the `sftp-dataflow` source.
+For this purpose, we add some JDBC dependencies to the `sftp-dataflow` source.

 Clone the [sftp]https://github.com/spring-cloud-stream-app-starters/sftp stream app starter.
+Change directory to the SFTP directory.
-From the sftp directory.
-Replace `<binder>` below with `kafka` or `rabbit` as appropriate for your configuration:
+In the following command, replace `<binder>` with `kafka` or `rabbit` as appropriate for your configuration and run the command:

 ```bash
 ./mvnw clean install -DskipTests -PgenerateApps